 The quality thing comes from my Melbourne initiation.
 Melbourne has that.
 And it's a quality-in, quality-out expectation.
 Plus, blind Freddy can see quality a mile away.

 It's also easier to inspire with beautiful artisan products.
 The people behind the artist's tools are artists in their own right.
 Simply touching products like handmade French cotton paper is an experience in itself.
-Before I put the works under glass I give buyers the opportunity to smell the ink and feel the paper.
+Before I put the works under glass I give collectors the opportunity to smell the ink and feel the paper.
 It gives them a better appreciation of what they're about to own.

 5) What do you enjoy about creating art?